 Freed AI is an ambient AI medical scribe designed to automate clinical documentation.
 It listens to patient encounters in real time — whether in-person or via telehealth — and generates structured clinical notes that clinicians can review, edit, and transfer into their EHR.
 The company was founded with a focused mission: build the simplest possible AI scribe and do that one thing well.

-Unlike broader clinical AI platforms that bundle scribing with intake automation, billing tools, AI receptionists, and EHR integrations, Freed AI stays deliberately narrow.
-It is a scribe, and only a scribe.
-That focus is both its greatest strength and its most significant limitation, depending on what your practice needs.
+Unlike broader clinical AI platforms that bundle scribing with intake automation, billing tools, AI receptionists, and EHR integrations, Freed AI has historically stayed deliberately narrow.
+It began as a scribe, and only a scribe.
+That focus has been both its greatest strength and its most significant limitation.
+However, as of early 2026, Freed AI is expanding into adjacent workflows — an AI receptionist ("Front Desk") and revenue cycle tools are both available through an Early Access program, signaling a shift toward a broader platform strategy.

 Freed AI supports both mobile and desktop usage, making it accessible across clinical environments.
 The platform is HIPAA compliant and provides a Business Associate Agreement (BAA) to covered entities.
+On the Apple App Store, Freed AI holds a 4.8 out of 5 rating — one of the highest-rated AI scribe apps available.
 It has gained particular traction among primary care physicians, family medicine practitioners, and solo clinicians who value speed and simplicity over feature breadth.

 How Freed AI Works